LenaAshqar/assignment-4/docs/technical-report.md

 - 🌗 Implement **dark/light theme toggling**
 - 🕒 Add a **time-sensitive greeting**
 - ✉️ Include a **frontend contact form**
-- 💻 Showcase projects and skills interactively
+- 💻 Showcase projects and skills interactively **with a filter and sort function**
+- 📦 Display GitHub repositories **using the GitHub API**
+- 🧭 Improve performance and reduce load time **to create a smoother experience**
 - 🧠 Use AI tools to **enhance design and functionality**

 AI assistance (ChatGPT + Codex) was integrated at multiple stages to improve UI design, code structure, and interactivity.